All Episodes

 What's going on?

-You were talking about um rhinos like John McCain and all and uh the race going on down there.
+Well, just briefly from Friday, you were talking about rhinos, like John McCain and all, and the race going on down there.

 Look, everything that I find from Republicans is like all stylistic stuff.

-Is it better to have extreme vetting when you have a conflict of civilizations and people that believe in Sharia law coming into our country which directly contradicts our own constitution?
+Is it better to have extreme vetting when you have a conflict of civilizations and people that believe in Sharia law coming into our country, which directly contradicts our own Constitution?

 Do conservatives not want the border secure?

-I know big business probably wants cheap labor, but the average conservative doesn't want Americans to compete for jobs with with people from other countries driving down our wages.
+I know big business probably wants cheap labor, but the average conservative doesn't want Americans to compete for jobs with people from other countries driving down our wages.

 I think most people realize that's stupid.

-I think most people want a wall because it's good for national security, so ISIS or Al Qaeda can't walk across the border.
+I think most people want a wall because it's good for national security, so ISIS or Al-Qaeda can't walk across the border.

 I think most Americans don't want coal miners to be out of work and coal mining businesses to be out of business, and we're better off being energy independent.